 The disadvantage is that it is not waterproof, so you have to watch out on a rainy day on the street.

-Definitely my top pick in most age categories and for the price you DEFINITELY don't have to pass up.Click here for the most current price
+By far the top choice in most age categories and you certainly don't have to leave it for the price.

 The ultimate wireless kids' headphones, safe, strong and packed with fun and comfortable features.
 These are the headphones your tweens and teens will love the most.